-Thus, it is hardly a surprise that Lycia figures among Peter Sommer Travels’ offerings in a big way, with no less than four different itineraries of our escorted gulet cruises focusing on the area (one-week and two-week archaeological tours as well as one-week and two-week Walking and Cruising ones).
+It is hardly a surprise, therefore, that Lycia figures among Peter Sommer Travels' offerings in a big way, with no less than four different itineraries of our escorted gulet cruises focusing on the area.

 It should be stressed, however, that Lycia may well be the most mysterious of the ancient landscapes we travel.
-For those used to the sites of Greece, Italy or Western Turkey, it is an intriguing mix of highly familiar features and supremely strange ones – in other words, it keeps us on our toes!
+For those used to many of the classical sites in the Mediterranean, it is an intriguing mix of highly familiar features and supremely strange ones.

 So, what's so special about Lycia?